Babasaheb Bhimrao Ambedkar University: Gautam Buddha central library

 The central library was established in January 1998 to promote knowledge and application through its effective dissemination of knowledge and information.
 The central library of BBAU was named Gautam Buddha central library after Gautam Buddha.
 The Library is governed by LAC (Library Advisory Committee).

 Ranking

-The National Institutional Ranking Framework (NIRF) ranked it sixty five Universities in 2021 .It also ranked it 76–100 in the management ranking.
+The National Institutional Ranking Framework (NIRF) ranked it 33rd University in India in 2024.
+It also ranked it 86th in the management ranking.
+School of Pharmaceutical sciences has been ranked at 21 position in the year 2024 of NIRF ranking and overall ranking of the university is 58.
+School of Legal studies has been ranked 10th in the law rankings of NIRF in 2024.